younata/younata.github.io/_posts/2025-06-26-whats-new-in-testing-swift-6-2.md

 [Pitch](https://github.com/suzannaratcliff/swift-evolution/blob/suzannaratcliff/issue-severity-warnings/proposals/testing/XXXX-issue-severity-warning.md).
 Pitch author: Suzy Ratcliff.

-Test Issue Warnings are basically ways to record & report test warnings.
-You'll see these, but they won't fail the test suite.
+Test Issue Warnings are ways to record & report issues that don't fail the test suite.
 These were also added to XCTest, so I'll cover them more later in this post.
 Assuming this gets adopted, you can use them by specifying an issue severity when you record it.
+This is the only active pitch I expect to make it into Swift 6.2, and I'll update this post if it does.

 ```swift
 Issue.record("Maybe ok?", severity: .warning)